-The Biology Department offers coursework that provides the essential background if you wish to pursue graduate or professional studies, find careers in biological research or earn certification for (grades 1-12) teaching.
+The Biology Department offers coursework that provides the essential background if you wish to pursue graduate or professional studies, find careers in biological research or earn certification for teaching in grades 7 - 12.
 McDaniel is renowned for preparing men and women to enter medical and graduate programs in the life sciences.

 “The strength of my academic discipline at McDaniel is the high level of motivation from the professors.
 They are really easy to talk to and do a great job helping students learn and understand the subject.
 The lab facilities are very comfortable to work in and provide most of the needs necessary to carry out productive experiments.”- Bio Major, Summer 2011